Latter-day Saints Are Not Christians—According to Joseph Smith

-A few months ago on X, there was some discussion among atheists and Christians about whether or not Latter Day Saints (or Mormons) should be considered Christian or not.
+Some months ago on X, there was some discussion among atheists and Christians about whether or not Latter Day Saints (or Mormons) should be considered Christian or not.
 A few atheists were even accusing Christians of committing the "no true scotsman" fallacy for claiming LDS folks fall outside the bounds of orthodoxy.
-I think we can come to solid conclusion by examining what Mormons have historically taught about Christianity.
+The clearest way to reach a conclusion is to examine the claims of the Latter-day Saint movement’s founder, Joseph Smith, himself.

 As apologist Brett Kunkle explains: